Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 The type of the try-expression is the [least upper bound][Least upper bound] of the types of the last expressions of the try body and the last expressions of all the catch blocks.

-> Note: in some cases, the least upper bound is handled as described [here][The relations on types as constraints], from the point of view of type constraint system.

 > Note: these rules mean the try-expression always may be used as an expression, as it always has a corresponding result value.

 ### Conditional expression